Search this blog

 Once you try these classic English scones, you’ll be hooked!
 Your morning or afternoon coffee will now have a delicious and sophisticated sidekick.

-I added a hint of lemon zest to compliment the acidity of the clotted cream.
-It really goes well with the jam and the currants.
+I added a hint of lemon zest to complement the acidity of the clotted cream.
+It goes well with the jam and the currants.

 I hope you can try these delicious classic English Scones at home.
 If you do, please upload a pic on Instagram and tag me @Livingsweetmoments or use the hashtag #LivingSweet.
 I promise to repost it.